Corrective Exercises in Little Rock

 Rehabilitative exercises can improve all joint muscle, neck and back problems and is essential in recovery.
-There is evidence to suggest that even a small injury may take up to one year to fully heal and to retrain muscles after injury.
+There is evidence to suggest that even a small injury may take up to one year to fully heal and to retrain muscles after an injury.
 Rehabilitative exercise helps reverse this process and decrease the recovery time.
-At Faulkenberry Chiropractic we customize a plan for each patient depending on their problem.
+At Faulkenberry Chiropractic in Little Rock AR, we customize a plan for each patient depending on their problem.

 - To educate patients on the principles of stretching and strengthening, which can help manage pain and accelerate tissue healing.

 - Restore muscle flexibility, joint mobility and spinal motion.

 - Strengthen involved muscles to help stabilize the back and prevent recurrence of the problem.

 - Return the patient to normal activities while creating awareness of proper body mechanics.

 Many of our patients come to see Dr. Faulkenberry for specific symptoms such as back or neck pain.
 When Dr. Faulkenberry addresses each condition with chiropractic care many times it is necessary to "coach" our patients in other areas to help achieve optimal results.
 Many times there are activities that are in your daily life that you need to avoid or approach differently.
 Simple changes such as changing the position of your computer screen can make a difference in how your feel.
 A few proper ergonomic tips include the following:

 - When using the computer your screen should be at eye level.